-Our business operates under the direction of our Board of Directors, which currently consists of seven directors.
-In accordance with our Amended and Restated Certificate of Incorporation, our Board of Directors consists of three classes of approximately equal size: Classes I, II, and III, with terms expiring in 2025, 2023, and 2024, respectively.
-Dorvin Lively, Laurie Ann Goldman and Nital Scott are the Class II directors whose terms expire at the Annual Meeting.
-Our Board of Directors has nominated, and stockholders are being asked to reelect, Dorvin Lively, Laurie Ann Goldman and Nital Scott for three-year terms expiring at our 2026 annual meeting of stockholders.
-If elected, the nominees will each hold office until the conclusion of our 2026 annual meeting of stockholders and a successor is duly elected and qualified or until earlier death, resignation, or removal.
+Our business operates under the direction of our Board of Directors, which currently consists of eight directors.
+In accordance with our Amended and Restated Certificate of Incorporation, our Board of Directors consists of three classes of approximately equal size: Classes I, II, and III, with terms expiring in 2025, 2026, and 2024, respectively.
+David P. Berg and Andrew Crawford are the Class III directors whose terms expire at the Annual Meeting.
+Our Board of Directors has nominated, and stockholders are being asked to reelect, David P. Berg and Andrew Crawford for three-year terms expiring at our 2027 annual meeting of stockholders.
+If elected, the nominees will each hold office until the conclusion of our 2027 annual meeting of stockholders and a successor is duly elected and qualified or until earlier death, resignation, or removal.

-Each of the three nominees currently serves as a director of the Company.
-Mr. Lively and Ms. Goldman were elected by stockholders in 2021, and Ms. Scott was appointed by the Board of Directors in 2021.
+Each of the two nominees currently serves as a director of the Company.
+Mr. Berg and Mr. Crawford were elected by stockholders in 2021.
 The Board of Directors is not aware of any nominee who will be unable or unwilling to serve as a director if elected at the Annual Meeting.
 In the event that one or more nominees is unexpectedly not available to serve, proxies may be voted for another person nominated as a substitute by the Board of Directors, or the Board of Directors may reduce the number of directors to be elected at the Annual Meeting.
 Information relating to each nominee for election as director and for each continuing director, including his or her period of service as a director of the Company, principal occupation and other biographical material, is shown later in this Proxy Statement.

-The Board of Directors recommends a vote \underline{FOR} the election of each of the nominees as director.
+The Board of Directors recommends a vote FOR the election of each of the nominees as director.